 Some of our recommendations provide OpenVPN configuration files so that you can set up the VPN manually.
 This allows you to install the VPN at router level in order to protect all internet-connected devices in your home.

 Once it’s all set up, make sure to enable the VPN kill switch and leak protection if available.
-All that’s left to do is connect to your preferred server
+All that’s left to do is connect to your preferred server.

 If you need a little extra help setting up a VPN on your Mac, check out our guide How to Install a VPN on Your Mac.

 If you’re not keen on manual config, you’ll need to get a VPN that offers a custom app for MacOS devices.
+That way you can protect your MacBook or iMac in just a few clicks.

 Loads of free VPNs – especially the ones that care about your privacy – put data caps on their service so that you’re able to test it out before purchasing the premium plan.